josephabbudd-web/kickfyne/README.md

 An Accordion Screen lays out AccordionItems vertically.
 Each AccordionItem will use it's own single panel for content or will use another screen for content.

-Kickfyne allows the user to:
+Kickfyne allows the developer to:

 1. Add an Accordion Screen with it's AccordionItems.
 1. Add and remove AccordionItems from an Accordion Screen.